fistach/maven-archetype-issue/README.md

 the root folder pom.xml contains double end-of-line characters, so lines are spread.

-If you remove the \<modules\> section from the pom.xml, the output pom.xml will have no double end-of-lines.
+If you remove the \<modules\> section from the archetype-metadata.xml, the output pom.xml will have no double end-of-lines.